Skip to main content

 I. Full Board Review:

 This is the default that will apply unless there is sufficient justification for other levels of review.
 Submissions are reviewed in the order of their arrival at the Research Ethics office.
-Please contact your REB regarding meeting dates and deadlines for submission.
+Please contact the REB or visit the REB website for meeting dates and deadlines for submission.

 Studies that may qualify for expedited review: